PhantomCatz/Training/Git.md

 > M a
 > ```

 This command is useful, as you can select exactly what you want to commit at one time, and you can modify what has been staged before you commit.
 Note that you can write multiple file names after the command and reset as many files as you want.
-For example, `git reset a b c/d` will remove files `a`, `b`, and `c/d` from the stage
+For example, `git reset a b c/d` will remove files `a`, `b`, and `c/d` from the stage.

 ## Cloning